Cold Weather Hair Care: Essential Tips & Products with Prices

 Essential Cold-Weather Hair Protection Strategies

-Protecting your hair during winter requires a multi-faceted approach.
+Protecting your hair during winter requires a layered approach.
 Think of it as creating a defensive shield against the elements, both outside in the cold and inside in the dry, heated air.

 Cover Your Hair with Winter-Friendly Accessories ($10–$25)